 In 1962, Rachel Carson, a well-known scientist, and naturalist published the famous book “Silent Spring”.
 This book drew the attention to the devastating effects DDT and other pesticides had on the environment.
 The US banned DDT in 1972.

-Groups were formed in various countries like Germany, United Kingdom, Australia, and the United States.
+They formed groups in various countries like Germany, United Kingdom, Australia, and the United States.
 In 1972, all these countries formed the International Federation of Organic Agriculture Movements (IFOAM)

 My organic farm

-I live in the south of Spain, in a 180-year old farmhouse with a little bit of land.
-In 1981 when I moved in I really had no idea about the dangers of pesticides.
+I live in the south of Spain, in a 180-year-old farmhouse with a nice plot of land.
+In 1981, when I moved in, I really did not understand about the dangers of pesticides.
 I had to make my personal experience with Monsanto’s product Roundup.
 After having used it on the weeds which were growing on the cobblestones, sweeping 3 weeks later, the fish started dying in the fishpond.

 An organic city is born

-Some happy news has come my way.
+Some cheerful news has come my way.
 The first organic city in the US was born.

 Roundup and its dangers